NeuroJSON/jdata/JData_specification.md

         ]
     }
 ```
-The data associated with each edge (edgedata) in this example is optional and
+The data associated with each edge (edgedata) in this example is optional and can be any JData
+structure supported in this document.

 By default, the graph is assumed to be a directed graph.
 If a user intends to store undirected
 graph using the above format, one must use `"_GraphEdges_(false)"` or `"_GraphEdges_(0)"` to